Nautilus (TV series): Development

 In August 2021, it was announced that Disney+ had ordered Nautilus, a ten-part television series about the origin of Captain Nemo and his submarine, the Nautilus.
-James Dormer writes the series, and also serves as executive producer with Xavier Marchand, Anand Tucker and Johanna Devereaux.
+James Dormer writes the series, based off a treatment by Mark Stay, and also serves as executive producer with Xavier Marchand, Anand Tucker and Johanna Devereaux.
 Moonriver TV and Seven Stories produce the series.
 Michael Matthews joined as director in November 2021.
 Cameron Welsh joined as series producer and Chris Loveall joined as executive producer in February 2022; Colleen Woodcock and Daisy Gilbert were added as executive producers one year later.

 Casting

 Shazad Latif was cast as Captain Nemo in November 2021.
 In February 2022, Georgia Flood, Thierry Frémont, Pacharo Mzembe, Arlo Green, Tyrone Ngatai, Ling Cooper Tang, Andrew Shaw, Ashan Kumar, Chum Ehelepola, Céline Menville, Kayden Price, and Damien Garvey were cast.
 In May 2022, Richard E. Grant joined the cast as a guest star.
 Muki Zubis, Benedict Hardie, Jacob Collins-Levy, Adolphus Waylee, Cameron Cuffe and Luke Arnold also joined the cast.